SimpleStateMachine/SimpleStateMachineLibrary/README.md

 1. [Examples](#Examples)

 ## Features
+* Simple structure
-* Entry/exit events for states
+* Entry/exit events for state
 * Invoke event for transition
 * Export/Import to/from XML
+* Parameters for transitions
+* Parameters for entry/exit
+* State changed event for state machine
+* Data for sharing between states
+* Change event for data

 --------
 ## Examples:
 --------